obaocr/P4_MoveIT/README.md

 https://dev.mysql.com/downloads/mysql/

 After downloading the mysql 8 installer and installing it, you will be asked to configure the password for the default `root` account.
-This code uses the default root account to connect and the password can be set as `rootroot`.
+This code uses the default root account to connect and the password can be set as `root`.
 If you add another user/credentials make sure to change the same in the code base.

 ### Running App